-Black carbon is a major component of particulate matter emissions from mobile sources and is believed to have a significant net atmospheric warming effect by enhancing the absorption of sunlight.
+Black carbon is a major component of particulate matter emissions from mobile sources and is believed to have a significant net atmospheric warming effect by enhancing the adsorption of sunlight.
 Black carbon is a mix of elemental and organic carbon emitted by fossil fuel combustion, bio-mass burning, and bio-fuel cooking as soot.
 Black carbon is a dominant absorber of visible solar radiation in the atmosphere.
 Anthropogenic sources of black carbon are transported over long distances and are most concentrated in the tropics where solar irradiance is highest.
-Because of the combination of high absorption, a regional distribution roughly aligned with solar irradiance, and the capacity to form widespread atmospheric brown clouds in a mixture with other aerosols, emissions of black carbon are thought to be the second strongest contribution to current climate change, after $CO_2$ emissions.
+Because of the combination of high absorption, a regional distribution roughly aligned with solar irradiance, and the capacity to form widespread atmospheric brown clouds in a mixture with other aerosols, emissions of black carbon are thought to be the second strongest contribution to climate change after CO2 emissions.
 According to scientists at the Scripps Institute of Oceanography and University of Iowa, soot and other forms of black carbon could have as much as 60% of the current global warming effect of carbon dioxide.
 Black carbon plays a major role in the dimming of the surface and a correspondingly large solar heating of the atmosphere.
-For example, the retreat of the Himalayan-Hindu Kush glaciers is one of the major environmental problems facing the Asian region.
+For example, the retreat of the Himalayan-Hindu Kush glaciers is one of the major environmental problems facing Asia.
 The glacier retreat has accelerated since the 1970s and several scientists have speculated that solar heating by soot in atmospheric brown clouds and deposition of dark soot over bright snow surfaces may be an important contributing factor for the acceleration of glacier retreat.
+In addition, black carbon at high altitudes can trap and retain energy reflected off of clouds below and inside the cloud formations.
+In this way, black carbon allows clouds to absorb even larger amounts of energy that comes from the sun or is reflected back from the earth (i.e., black carbon can lower the albedo or reflectivity of clouds).
 A recent study published in a 2009 issue of Nature Geoscience (vol. 2, 2009) by researchers from the NASA Goddard Institute and Columbia University found that black carbon is responsible for 50% of the total Arctic warming observed from 1890 to 2007 (most of the observed Arctic warming over this timeframe occurred from 1976 to 2007).

-It is estimated that 70% of the black carbon emissions from mobile sources are from diesel-fueled vehicles, with the assumption that 40% of gasoline PM is black carbon and 60% of diesel PM is black carbon.
-Up to 25% of the carbon footprint of a heavyduty diesel truck is associated with black carbon exhaust emissions.
-Since black carbon particles only remain airborne for weeks at most compared to carbon dioxide, which can remain in the atmosphere for more than a century, removing black carbon would have an immediate benefit to both global warming and public health.
-The black carbon concentration and its global heating will decrease almost immediately after reduction of its emission.
-For these reasons and the growing body of scientific evidence that links black carbon emissions with climate change, MECA believes that ARB and EPA should include black carbon emissions as part of its overall greenhouse gas emission control strategy.
+Diesel particulate matter emissions account for 30% of black carbon globally and 50% in the U.S. It is estimated that 70% of the black carbon emissions from mobile sources are from diesel-fueled vehicles, with the assumption that 40% of gasoline PM is black carbon and 60% of diesel PM is black carbon.
+Up to 25% of the carbon footprint of a heavy-duty diesel truck is associated with black carbon exhaust emissions.
+Since black carbon particles only remain airborne for weeks at most compared to carbon dioxide, which remains in the atmosphere for more than a century, removing black carbon can have an immediate benefit to both global warming and public health.
+The black carbon concentration and its global heating will decrease almost immediately after reduction of this emission.
+In addition, technology that can substantially reduce black carbon emissions associated with the combustion of carbon-based fuel already exists in the form of commercially available particulate filters.